ETF Trading: Trade Large Blocks of ETFs Efficiently

 Institutional Block Deck

-Advisors who that are on institutional platforms have access to institutional block desks for ETF orders.
+Advisors who are on institutional platforms have access to institutional block desks for ETF orders.
 These desks provide trade guidance, execution expertise and advice on trading strategies.

 Broker/Dealer ETF Trade Desk

 Advisors or institutional investors who are not on an institutional platform or do not have access to an institutional block desk should contact their broker/dealer ETF trade desk.
-The sales representative at the broker/dealer should be able to direct investors to the relevant ETF trade desk.

 ETF Issuer's Capital Markets Desk